Navytree/SQL/Microsoft SQL Server/README.md

 * [Setup](#setup)

 ## General info
-This folder contains various databases built from scratch using Microsoft SQL Server language
+This folder contains various databases built from scratch using T-SQL

 ## Projects
 * `Disk` - Project mimicking disk, contains tables about Author and File